salo-lab/salo-lab.github.io/index.md

 # Our mission

 To unravel how lipid flux shapes cellular architecture in health and disease.
-We do this via advanced cell and in-cell structural biology at nanoscale resolution.
+We do this via advanced cell and in-cell structural biology at nanoscale resolution...

 {% include section.html %}